react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

     Object.getOwnPropertyDescriptors(screens)
   );

+  // Add mock of the component you need
-  // Add mock of the Screen component Object.defineProperty(screens, 'Screen', {
+  // Here is the example of mocking the Screen component as a View Object.defineProperty(screens, 'Screen', {
     value: require('react-native').View,
   });